ClearVolume/PyClearVolume/README.md

 > python -m pyclearvolume

-which will serve some dummy data to the default ports of ClearVolume
+which will serve some dummy data to the default port ClearVolume is listening to.

 ## Usage